2023 Florida Statutes< Back to Statute Search

 4. A multitiered system of supports in order to provide students effective interventions and identify students who may require an evaluation for special educational services, including identifying characteristics of conditions that affect phonological processing, such as dyslexia.

-(c) Evaluating a school’s improvement plan for alignment with the school district’s K-12 comprehensive reading plan under s.
-1011.62(8)(d) and the school district’s allocation of resources as required by s.
+(c) Evaluating a school’s improvement plan for alignment with the school district’s K-12 reading instruction plan under s.
+1003.4201 and the school district’s allocation of resources as required by s.
 1008.25(3)(a).
-If the regional support team determines that the school district’s reading plan does not address the school’s need to improve student outcomes, the regional literacy support director, the district school superintendent, or his or her designee, and the director of the Just Read, Florida!
-Office shall convene a meeting to rectify the deficiencies of the reading plan.
+If the regional support team determines that the school district’s reading instruction plan does not address the school’s need to improve student outcomes, the regional literacy support director, the district school superintendent, or his or her designee, and the director of the Just Read, Florida!
+Office shall convene a meeting to rectify the deficiencies of the reading instruction plan.

 (6) Identification of a school for supports pursuant to this section does not, on its own, require a school to implement a turnaround option or take other corrective actions under s.
 1008.33.
 However, a regional support team may be used to assist with providing the differentiated matrix of intervention and support strategies under s.
 1008.33, if applicable.
 The department may direct a regional support team to make other forms of assistance available to school districts and schools.